invertase/jet/README.md

   <a href="https://twitter.com/invertaseio"><img src="https://img.shields.io/twitter/follow/invertaseio.svg?style=social&label=Follow" alt="Follow on Twitter"></a>
 </p>

+Archival note: Jet has always been primarily focused on serving Invertase as test scaffolding for react-native-firebase.
+In a world where the React Native Javascript bundle could execute in a local environment allowing for transparent access to a module's execution context the idea of Jet was incredible.
+In a Fabric / New Architecture world where the execution context must be on-device, it makes less sense.
+Invertase is in the progress of migrating to more widely-used industry standard tools (e.g. Appium) for test scaffolding so Jet no longer serves it's intended purpose and is now archived.

 ---

 Jet lets you test your React Native Module APIs in JS mock free and native testing code free - ideal for testing React Native modules e2e.